-USC students, faculty lead public health camp in Uganda

-AN INTERDISCIPLINARY TEAM OF PHARMACY and public health students traveled to northern Uganda from Aug.
+USC students lead public health camp in Uganda AN INTERDISCIPLINARY TEAM OF PHARMACY AND PUBLIC HEALTH STUDENTS TRAVELED TO NORTHERN UGANDA from Aug.
 8-12 to lead a public health camp alongside free soccer training clinics and tournaments for more than 1,000 youth.
-Nonprofit organization Ray United FC (RUFC) organizes the annual camp to promote healthy kids and communities through soccer and education.
+Nonprofit organization Ray United FC organizes the annual camp to promote healthy kids and communities through soccer and education.
 Each year, USC students and alumni participate as educators and facilitators to teach children and adolescents living in rural communities a variety of lessons in public health, citizenship and leadership.
 Donations garnered by RUFC and the USC students provided campers with free bags, shirts, public health workbooks, pens and pencils, as well as meals and clean water.
-The team of 15 Master of Public Health and Doctor of Pharmacy candidates, faculty, USC School of Pharmacy staff and USC alumni worked alongside students at Uganda's Makerere University. - Divya Yerwa Mary and Larissa Puro

-Protein TAZ sends 'mixed signals' to stem cells

-JUST AS BEAUTY EXISTS IN the eye of the beholder, a signal depends upon the interpretation of the receiver.
-According to new USC research published in Stem Cell Reports, a protein called TAZ can convey very different signals depending not only upon the variety of stem cell, but also which part of the stem cell receives it. outside of the nuclei, blue).
-PhD student Xingliang
+The team of 15 Master of Public Health and Doctor of Pharmacy candidates, faculty, USC School of Pharmacy staff and USC alumni worked alongside students at Uganda's Makerere University. - Divya Yerwa Mary and Larissa Puro Protein TAZ sends "mixed signals" to stem cells Just as beauty exists in the eye of the beholder, a signal depends upon the interpretation of the receiver.
+According to new USC research published in Stem Cell Reports, a protein called TAZ can convey very different signals-depending not only upon the variety of stem cell, but also which part of the stem cell receives it.
+PhD student Xingliang Zhou and colleagues in the laboratory of Qi-Long Ying, MD, PhD, associate professor of stem cell biology and regenerative medicine at the Keck School of Medicine of USC, demonstrated that naïve mouse embryonic stem cells (ESCs) don't require TAZ in order to self-renew and produce more stem cells.
+However, they do need TAZ in order to differentiate into slightly more differentiated mouse epiblast stem cells as well as so-called human ESCs-which may not be true ESCs at all.-Cristy Lytal